-In general the tariffs change both the supply of and demand for the home good.
-Domestic producers respond by raising or lowering the home currency price of the home good, and the home monetary authorities in turn respond to the change in inflation by adjusting the nominal interest rate.
+The tariffs affect home inflation and the home monetary authorities respond to the change in inflation by adjusting the nominal interest rate, which has an impact on the exchange rate.
 Importantly, the change in the exchange rate results from the fact that the central bank pursues a domestic objective in terms of inflation and not that it tries to offset the tariffs per se (the central bank does not target the exchange rate or the trade balance).
 We call the fraction of the tariff that is offset by a change in the exchange rate the "exchange rate offset."

-We derive closed-form expressions for the exchange rate offsets in our model in the special case where permanent tariffs are introduced in a steady state.
-In this case, the exchange rate jumps to a new steady state level and there are no transition dynamics.
+We can derive closed-form expressions for the exchange rate offsets in the special case where permanent tariffs are introduced in a steady state.
+This case can be analyzed in closed form because the exchange rate jumps to a new steady state level and there are no transition dynamics.
 We also study the implications of alternative assumptions, such as replacing the assumption of Producer Currency Pricing (PCP) with Dominant Currency Pricing (DCP) or looking at temporary or expected tariffs.
 These cases give rise to transition dynamics, which we characterize and quantify in a calibrated version of the model.
-We find that in all cases, the exchange rate moves in a way that offsets the impact of the tariff (a tariff on imports appreciates the home currency and a tariff on exports depreciates it).
-The exchange-rate offset tends to be larger for a tariff on exports than for a tariff on imports, and to be larger under DCP than PCP because of exchange rate overshooting.
+In all cases, the exchange rate moves in a direction that tends to offset the impact of the tariff (a tariff on imports appreciates the home currency and a tariff on exports depreciates it).
+Under our baseline calibration the exchange-rate offset tends to be larger for a tariff on exports than for a tariff on imports and to be larger under DCP than PCP.

-The second part of the paper attempts to quantify the impact of the 2018-19 US-China trade war on the US dollar and Chinese renminbi effective exchange rates.
-We do this following two methodologically independent approaches.
-First, we estimate the quantitative implications of the model when calibrated to the tariffs on the exports and imports of the US and China that were introduced in 2018 and 2019.
-Average tariff rates increased for both exports and imports of the U.S. and China so that it is unclear a priori whether their currencies should have appreciated or depreciated.
-We find that the tariffs introduced in 2018-19 should have left the effective exchange rate of the dollar broadly unchanged, but should have depreciated the renminbi by more than 3 percent.
-This difference reflects that the average tariff increased more for exports than for imports in China whereas the opposite is true for the US.
+The rest of the paper quantifies the impact of the 2018-19 US-China trade war on the US dollar and Chinese renminib effective exchange rates.
+We do this following two independent approaches.
+First, we estimate the quantitative implications of the model calibrated to the tariffs that the US and China imposed on each other in 2018 and 2019.
+According to the calibrated model, the tariffs introduced in 2018-19 should have left the effective exchange rate of the dollar broadly unchanged but should have depreciated the renminibies by around 3 percent.
+This difference reflects that the average tariff increased more for exports than for imports in China whereas the opposite was true for the US.

 We then present the results of a high-frequency event study.
 We look at how the dollar and the renminbi responded to tariff-related news in 2018-19.2 We construct nominal effective exchange rates (NEERs) for the US dollar and the renminbi at the ten-minute frequency and measure the impact of tariff news on these effective exchange rates at time horizons of a few hours.
-This exercise is model-free and provides an independent estimation of the impact of tariffs on the dollar and renminbi exchange rates.
+This exercise is model-free and provides independent information on the impact of tariffs on the dollar and renminbi exchange rates.

 We find that the impact of tariff news depends on whether the news were about US tariffs or Chinese tariffs.
-On the one hand, the estimated impact of US tariffs is quite consistent with our theoretical framework.
-We find that news about US tariffs appreciated the dollar and depreciated the renminbi and that their impact was larger on the renminbi than on the dollar by a factor of more than two.
-On the other hand, news about Chinese tariffs did not have a statistically significant impact on the dollar or the renminbi effective exchange rates.
+On the one hand, the estimated impact of US tariffs is quite consistent with our theoretical benchmark.
+We find that news about US tariffs appreciated the dollar and depreciated the renminbi, with an impact on the renminbi more than twice as large as on the dollar.
+On the other hand, news about Chinese tariffs did not have a statistically significant impact on the dollar or the renminbi.

-$^{^{2}}$ Our benchmark news sample was constructed using Bloomberg News.
-We also use another sample of news constructed by Bown and Kolb (2020) for robustness analysis.
+$^{^{2}}$ Our benchmark news sample was constructed using news reported by Bloomberg.
+We also use another sample of news constructed by Bown and Kolb (2023) for robustness analysis.